enormandeau/python_exercises/problem_ideas.md

 ### Week 3 - Nov 28
 #### PATH and Playing with files
-- 05 The PATH in Bash
+- 05 The PATH in Bash (done)
   - Make your script visible from everywhere
   - Launch it without a path with `<script.py>`
-- 07 Reading a file
+- 06 Reading a file (done)
-- 08 Writing a file
+- 07 Writing a file (done)

 ### Week 4 - Dec 5
 #### Reading from and writing to compressed files
-- 09 Reading and writing from `gzip` compressed files
+- 08 Reading and writing from `gzip` compressed files

 ### Week 5 - Dec 12
 #### Data parsing and reporting
-- Parse data from a file and report infos
+- 09 Parse data from a file and report infos

 ### Week 6 - Dec 19
 #### Data parsing and reporting